mesosphere/dcos-docs-site/pages/docs/1.10/tutorials/dcos-101/index.md

 ---
+layout: layout.pug
-post_title: DC/OS 101
+title: DC/OS 101
-menu_order: 0
+menuWeight: 0
 ---

 This DC/OS 101 tutorial will guide you through the steps necessary to get started using DC/OS.